Skomer Marine Nature Reserve.

 Our day out started with breakfast from Tupperware tubs and ended with seals hugging our kayaks.

-We left Martins Haven as the sun was rising with glassy calm, swimming pool like water and open sea ahead of us.
+We left Martins Haven as the sun was rising over the horizon.
+Sea conditions were glassy calm, we had a great adventure ahead of us.

 Crossing the infamous “Jack Sound”

 We timed it perfectly with no evidence of its dangerous history.

 Jack Sound is a treacherous body of water